heatem/CodeJournal/log.md

+2/23/2025
+I'm back!
+After a couple of years of React Native and some React work, I'm brushing up on SwiftUI.
+To get started, I'm looking at Day 15 of Hacking With Swift's 100 Days of SwiftUI.
+It's a review: Learn essential Swift in one hour. https://www.hackingwithswift.com/articles/242/learn-essential-swift-in-one-hour

 Need to finish:
 - challenge day 34 (when correct button is tapped, the other 2 should fade to 25%. apply an animation for when wrong button is tapped)
 - Day 35 (created project but still need to do almost all of the work)